-C. Modeling Report
+D. Modeling Report

-We do not anticipate encountering or handling $H_2S$ at concentrations greater than 500 parts per million (ppm) and therefore have not included modeling for $H_2S$ .
+We do not anticipate encountering H2S at concentrations greater than 500 parts per million, and therefore not included the modeling for H2S.

 SECTION 5: MINERAL RESOURCE CONSERVATION INFORMATION

 Information regarding Mineral Resource Conservation is not included in this EP as such information is only necessary in the case of DOCDs.